Updated: Nov 17

 If you tell an employer you're disabled, you have a fair assumption that your employer can keep your medical records private and only share them with people who need to work with you in good faith or have an accommodation.

-You must report your condition to at least one person who serves the employer, such as a supervisor or human resource person, in order to be covered under the ADA/FEHA.
+You must report your condition to at least one person who serves the employer, such as a supervisor or human resource person, to be covered under the ADA/FEHA.
 Although you are not required to disclose every detail about your condition, you must provide sufficient details to demonstrate that you have a "disability" under the law and need accommodations.
 Use terms like "disability," "impairment," "limiting," "significant life events," and "accommodation" to be safe.

 The decision to tell an employer about a disability can be very personal.
 Employees who are thinking about making such disclosure should weigh the costs and benefits, which include: